coolbutuseless/rsoundfont/README.md

-`{rsoundfont}` is a package for parsing [soundfont](https://en.wikipedia.org/wiki/SoundFont) files which contain audio data representing musical instruments.
+`{rsoundfont}` is a package for parsing [soundfont](https://en.wikipedia.org/wiki/SoundFont) files which contain audio data representing multiple musical instruments.

-Soundfont files are a common way of distributing a set of music instruments as audio samples, and is often used for [MIDI](https://en.wikipedia.org/wiki/MIDI) playback support on various computers and mobile devices.
+Soundfont files are a common way of distributing a set of music instruments as audio samples, and are often used for [MIDI](https://en.wikipedia.org/wiki/MIDI) playback support on various computers and mobile devices.